Lessons Learned: Accommodating and Retaining Educators with Disabilities

 By 2011, Dianna realized that her MS was progressing and she needed additional accommodations to remain on the job, which she discussed with her building administrator and district superintendent.
-They held a meeting with an advocate from the state education department and created a plan for providing Dianna accommodations.
-Dianna reflected, “I really felt like it was a constructive process.
-It wasn't just this is what I need, and you have to do this.
-But the superintendent and the administrator were saying, well, these are the job tasks that we need for you to complete.
-So we came up with a variety of solutions that could work within the framework that we had here at school.”
+They held a meeting with an advocate from the state education department and created a plan for providing accommodations for Dianna.
+Of the experience, Diana reflected, “I really felt like it was a constructive process.
+It wasn't just ‘This is what I need, and you have to do this.’
+But the superintendent and the administrator were saying, ‘Well, these are the job tasks that we need for you to complete.’
+So, we came up with a variety of solutions that could work within the framework that we had here at school.”

 Some of the accommodations that Dianna found effective include flexibility of schedule and tasks.
 She is most productive in the morning, so she completes tasks like grading and sending emails before school, rather than at the end of the day.
 Dianna gets much of her work accomplished before students even enter the building.
 She also worked with her colleagues to create a solution for recess duty, which can exacerbate symptoms of MS resulting from fatigue and outdoor temperature extremes.
 In exchange for other teachers taking her outdoor recess shifts, Dianna hosts an indoor recess in her classroom each day.
 Other teachers and building leaders appreciate this exchange, which has been very beneficial for students.

-The school district engaged in an open and reciprocal dialogue with Dianna, to develop accommodations that allow her to meet her responsibilities as an educator and manage symptoms at the same time.
-All of Dianna’s accommodations were achieved at no cost to the school district, and were often extremely simple things, like leaving a wheelchair near the printer so she can sit while making copies.
+The school district engaged in an open and reciprocal dialogue with Dianna to develop accommodations that allow her to meet her responsibilities as an educator and manage symptoms at the same time.
+All of Dianna’s accommodations were implemented at no cost to the school district and were often simple things like leaving a wheelchair near the printer so she can sit while making copies.
 In turn, the school retained a valuable teacher who positively impacts the lives of her students, and the whole school community.